Sashmika11/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that removes the letter c and c inputs
+script that reverse its input.